-The Board of Governors will admit 15 pupils (the published admission number) into Year 3, including those with a Statement of Educational Need or Education Health and Care Plan (EHC), which names the School on the Statement/EHC.
+The Board of Governors will admit 15 pupils (the published admission number) into Year 3, including those with an Education Health and Care Plan, which names the School.

 Please be aware that since the Junior Department opened in September 2011 we have been oversubscribed as a school.
 In such circumstances, oversubscription criteria are applied as listed below.

 To make sure that your application is given due consideration under our published oversubscription criteria, it is vital that when you complete the Local Authority Parental Preference Reasons section online, you check all of the boxes that are relevant to your application.

-Even if you have completed a Supplementary Information Form (SIF), you can still check as many boxes as appropriate on the Local Authority Common Application Form.
+Even if you have completed a Supplementary Information Form (SIF)(Appendix B), you can still check as many boxes as appropriate on the Local Authority Common Application Form.